wu-thomas/SUMMER-DHS/Vignette/Data Souce and Pipeline Overview/README.md

 7. To replicate the plots in the DHS report, run scripts in the folder named "Rcode/Visualization".
 "3UR_ratio_report.R"  produces Figure X.4 in the appendix of the main report. "compare_report.R" creates Figure X.2 in the appendix of the main report. "report_main.R" generates the rest of figures appeared in the appendix.
 All figures are stored under "Results/country/Figures/Report".

 We use R to conduct all the statistical analysis.
 Packages and dependencies could be installed as following through the pipeline.
 Most packages are found under cran.
-For two important packages 'INLA' and 'SUMMER', we recommend using the following installing approach.
+For two important packages '**INLA**' and '**SUMMER**', we recommend using the following installing approach.
+The two packages are constantly being updated.
+For installation related issues, please visit https://github.com/hrue/r-inla/issues or contact us.

 ```r